Photodegradable Polymers Enable Recovery of High Value Components from Electronics and Composites (RFT-529)

 - The technology is generally applicable to improving recycling of plastics, whether or not they include value added materials that can also be recovered

-This technology is the subject of issued US Patent No. 9,738,753 and is available for licensing/partnering opportunities.
+This technology is patent pending and is available for licensing/partnering opportunities.

 NDSURF Tech Key